ncteisen/the-hypertextual-library/README.md

 3. find a cover picture and save it as `<uniquename>/<uniquname>.jpg`
 4. run `python generator.py` from the root directory
 5. test to make sure everything worked

+## Future Features

+* in site ability to define words
+* cross book analysis
+* ability to change font size
+* make the mobile version look better
+* allow users to upload their own texts